Sureya/data-engineering-101/chapter1/README.md

 ```

 We have created a table with all desired columns , we also have created a column called "raw" which will store the entire
 JSON response we get from the API.
-This is just so in the future if we need to derive additional columns, we can do it without extracting the data again.
+This is just so, in the future if we need to derive additional columns, we can do it without extracting the data again.

+Now lets alter our python application to include the code that would store the data to the table.
 [fileLink](https://github.com/Sureya/data-engineering-101/blob/master/chapter2/version2.py)
 ```python
 # in-built